otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

 reads with the different individuals or population samples from which they were derived.

+Before doing anything, open a text file in your favorite text editor.
+You will write your commands in there and then paste them into the terminal.
+You want to remember how and why you did things later today but also in the future.

 1. Let's organise our space, get comfortable moving around and copy our data :

     • For each exercise, you will set up a directory structure on the remote server that will hold your data and the different          steps of your analysis.
 We will start by making the directory ```working``` in your working space: